amjadodeh/ai-image-renamer/README.md

 _Remarks:_
 * Forked from https://github.com/frappierer/ai-image-renamer, who made it work with the new API.
-* API doesn't allow for the images file size must be less than 4MB, so the point of this fork is to fix that annoyance by sending a compressed version of the image to the API if the image file size is greater than 4MB.
+* API doesn't allow for the images file size must be less than 4MB or the images dimensions to be less than 50x50.
+So, the point of this fork is to fix that annoyance by creating a temporary copy of each thats meets these requirements and sending that to the API.
 * The API is not the most accurate but its all we got for mass renaming images with AI (still looking for better options).
 * i am a bad coder....